 Let us explain this with an example.
-Suppose you and your spouse have a cover of 5 lacs for your health insurance.
-Unfortunately, your spouse falls sick and utilises the entire 5 lacs as claim.
+Suppose you and your spouse have a cover of5 lakhs for your health insurance.
+Unfortunately, your spouse falls sick and utilises the entire 5 lakhs as claim.
 You will be left unprotected for the rest of the policy year.

 In such cases, also having a restoration benefit in your health insurance policy is beneficial.
 A restoration benefit refills your Sum Insured once you exhaust it in a year.
 So, even if you claim your entire sum insured once, you or your family will not be left with a cover.

-Also, for parents it is always better to take an individual policy for them and not include them in your floater policy.
-As they would have pre-existing diseases and require a higher claim owing to their age.
+Also, for parents, it is always better to take an individual policy and not include them in your floater policy, as they would have pre-existing diseases and require a higher claim owing to their age.

 Which health insurer should I go ahead with?

 We know you are flooded with options when you search for health insurance plans online.
 You do your research, check ratings and reviews, talk to people who have already taken insurance, and then make an informed choice.